Here’s the good, the bad, and the ugly about Chinese toilets.

-Also, you can casually waltz into any big hotel and use their loo, which is almost always on the ground floor and really clean.
+Also, you can casually waltz into any big hotel and use their loo, which is almost always on the ground floor and clean.

-This is due to the Chinese concept of face, i.e. they might be embarrassed speaking English to you in case they say something wrong (besides, you could also be a hotel guest!).
+It’s unlikely that anyone will approach you and tell you to leave due to the concept of face.
+They might be embarrassed speaking English to you in case they say something wrong (besides, you could also be a hotel guest).

-And when it comes to using the bathroom – a sensitive subject for many – they’re probably not going to want to engage in a conversation about this.
+And when it comes to using the bathroom – a sensitive subject for many – they’re not going to want to engage in a conversation about this.

 China has some pretty impressive airports.

-Whether you fly into Beijing, Shanghai, Guangzhou or even Chengdu, you’ll be amazed at how impeccably clean the airports are.
+Whether you fly into Beijing, Shanghai, or even Chengdu, you’ll be amazed at how impeccably clean the airports are.

 And the airport toilets are no exception.
 You could probably eat your lunch off the floor (okay, maybe not that clean).